Taitava/obsidian-shellcommands-documentation/Variables/{{event_yaml_value}}.md

 - [[{{yaml_value}}]]

 ## History
+- #TODO: Add a date [0.13.0 - 2022--](https://github.com/Taitava/obsidian-shellcommands/blob/main/CHANGELOG.md#00---2022--): Fixed a bug that caused a wrong error message to be displayed when the desired YAML property was not found.
+The bug appeared in version `0.12.0` when support for [[default values]] was implemented. ([#220](https://github.com/Taitava/obsidian-shellcommands/issues/220)).
 - [0.12.0 - 2022-05-07](https://github.com/Taitava/obsidian-shellcommands/blob/main/CHANGELOG.md#0120---2022-05-07): Fixed a crash when the argument was empty.
 The bug appeared in version `0.10.0` when the variable was created. ([#181](https://github.com/Taitava/obsidian-shellcommands/issues/181)).
 - [0.10.0 - 2022-02-06](https://github.com/Taitava/obsidian-shellcommands/blob/main/CHANGELOG.md#0100---2022-02-06): The variable was created. ([#123](https://github.com/Taitava/obsidian-shellcommands/issues/123)).